Convertify - free online image converter

 File size: TIFF to JPG compression ratios

-JPG achieves its compression through DCT (Discrete Cosine Transform) โ€” a frequency-domain transform that discards visual information the human eye is least sensitive to.
-At quality 85, an 82 MB TIFF converts to roughly 7.6 MB JPG (91% reduction).
-At quality 95, the same image produces approximately 18 MB (78% reduction).
-At quality 70, roughly 3.5 MB (96% reduction).
-The standard recommendation for most web and sharing use is quality 82โ€“85 โ€” imperceptible quality difference from the original TIFF for most photographic content, with dramatically smaller files.
-Print delivery typically warrants quality 92โ€“95.
+JPG achieves its compression through the DCT (Discrete Cosine Transform), a frequency-domain transform that discards visual information the human eye is least sensitive to.
+As a rough guide, at quality 85 an 82 MB TIFF converts to roughly 7.6 MB JPG (about 91% reduction); at quality 95 the same image is closer to 18 MB (about 78% reduction); at quality 70, roughly 3.5 MB (about 96% reduction).
+For most web and sharing use, set the quality slider in the low 80s, where the difference from the original TIFF is imperceptible for most photographic content while files shrink dramatically.
+Set it higher, in the low 90s, for print or client delivery.

 Quality loss: what actually happens during TIFF to JPG conversion

 TIFF stores every pixel exactly.
-JPG divides images into 8ร—8 pixel blocks and applies frequency-domain compression, discarding coefficients the human eye is least sensitive to.
-At quality 85+, artifacts are imperceptible in photographs.
-Below quality 70, visible effects appear: block boundaries between 8ร—8 regions, ringing artifacts around sharp edges, color banding in smooth gradients, and loss of fine texture in fabric, hair, and foliage.
-The key professional principle: TIFF-to-JPG conversion is a one-way, destructive process.
-Export TIFF to JPG only as the final delivery step โ€” never convert back to TIFF and continue editing, as the degradation is permanent and re-compresses with each subsequent JPG save.
+JPG divides the image into 8x8 pixel blocks and applies frequency-domain compression, discarding coefficients the eye is least sensitive to.
+At high quality, artifacts are imperceptible in photographs.
+At low quality, visible effects appear: block boundaries between 8x8 regions, ringing around sharp edges, color banding in smooth gradients, and loss of fine texture in fabric, hair, and foliage.
+The key professional principle: TIFF to JPG conversion is a one-way, destructive process.
+Export TIFF to JPG only as the final delivery step.
+Do not convert back to TIFF and continue editing, because the degradation is permanent and re-compresses with each subsequent JPG save.

 16-bit TIFF to JPG: what depth information is lost

-Professional camera TIFFs exported from Lightroom or Capture One are typically 16-bit per channel โ€” 65,536 tonal values versus JPG's 256.
+Professional camera TIFFs exported from Lightroom or Capture One are typically 16-bit per channel: 65,536 tonal values versus JPG's 256.
 Converting a 16-bit TIFF to JPG permanently discards this extra depth.
-In practice, this is acceptable for delivery: standard monitors display 8-bit color, and the human eye cannot distinguish between 16-bit and 8-bit depth in a finished photograph.
-The depth matters during editing โ€” 16-bit provides headroom for aggressive color correction without banding.
-Once editing is complete and the image is ready for delivery, the depth downsampling to 8-bit JPG is invisible.
+In practice this is acceptable for delivery, since standard monitors display 8-bit color and the eye cannot distinguish 16-bit from 8-bit depth in a finished photograph.
+The depth matters during editing, where 16-bit provides headroom for aggressive color correction without banding.
+Once editing is complete and the image is ready for delivery, the downsampling to 8-bit JPG is invisible.

 TIFF to JPG in professional photography workflows

-The professional workflow is standardized: shoot RAW โ†’ develop in Lightroom/Capture One/Photoshop โ†’ export as 16-bit TIFF โ†’ retouch in Photoshop โ†’ export final JPG.
+The professional workflow is standardized: shoot RAW, develop in Lightroom, Capture One, or Photoshop, export as 16-bit TIFF, retouch in Photoshop, then export a final JPG.
 Each stage uses the right format for its purpose.
 TIFF is the master file, preserved indefinitely.
-JPG is the deliverable โ€” sent to clients, uploaded to agencies, posted to portfolio sites, or submitted to stock libraries.
-Adobe Lightroom exports JPG at quality 85โ€“95 by default for this reason.
-Stock photo agencies like Getty and Shutterstock accept TIFF for archival uploads but require JPG for standard submissions.
-Social platforms (Instagram, Facebook, Twitter) convert all uploads to their own compressed format, so the starting JPG quality matters less than file size limits.
+JPG is the deliverable, sent to clients, uploaded to agencies, posted to portfolio sites, or submitted to stock libraries.
+Stock photo agencies such as Getty and Shutterstock accept TIFF for archival uploads but require JPG for standard submissions.
+Social platforms like Instagram, Facebook, and X re-compress all uploads to their own format, so the starting JPG quality matters less than the platform's file size limits.

 TIFF transparency and JPG limitations

 TIFF supports transparency through an alpha channel.
-JPG does not support transparency โ€” it has no alpha channel.
-When converting a TIFF with transparency to JPG, the transparent areas are filled with a background color, typically white by default.
-If your TIFF contains transparency (logos, product cutouts, icons), convert to PNG or WebP instead โ€” both support full transparency.
+JPG does not support transparency, since it has no alpha channel.
+When converting a TIFF with transparency to JPG, the transparent areas are filled with a background color, typically white.
+If your TIFF contains transparency (logos, product cutouts, icons), convert to TIFF to PNG or WebP instead, since both support full transparency.
 JPG is only appropriate for fully opaque images.

 How Convertify converts TIFF to JPG

-Convertify uses a Rust backend with libvips for TIFF to JPG conversion. libvips processes files through a streaming pipeline โ€” important for large TIFF files that can exceed 100 MB.
-The converter applies high quality settings by default to minimize visible artifacts.
-Color profiles are applied during conversion for accurate color rendering.
+Convertify uses a Rust backend with libvips for TIFF to JPG conversion. libvips processes files through a streaming pipeline, which matters for large TIFFs.
+The converter uses a high quality JPG setting by default to minimize visible artifacts, and a quality slider lets you tune the size and quality trade-off.
+Metadata is kept by default, so an embedded ICC profile and EXIF data are carried into the JPG.
+Convertify does not, however, perform managed CMYK to sRGB conversion, so for color-critical CMYK work convert to sRGB in an editor before uploading.
 Files are processed server-side over HTTPS and deleted immediately after download.
 No account required.

 Related Conversions